Trinity Square Flat's location and neighborhood: Maps, directions, and transportation in London

 Oyster Cards can be purchased prior to your visit to London by ordering online.
 London Underground, the governing body for public transport in London, can mail these Oyster cards to almost any country ahead of your visit.
 For more information, click on the following link: http://visitorshop.tfl.gov.uk/

 Traveling with children in London: Children can travel on public transport in London for free or discounted rates, depending upon their age.

 Children under 5 travel for free on buses, the London Underground (Tube) and the DLR (Docklands Light Railway) without any kind of travel pass, as long as they are accompanied by an adult.
 Children 5-10 years of age can travel for free on buses and the Tube and DLR as long as they have an Oyster photocard.
 Children 11-15 can travel for free on buses and at the discounted, child rate on the Tube and DLR with an 11-15 Oyster photocard.
 Teens 16 and 17 years of age travel at the child rate on buses, the Tube and DLR with a 16+ Oyster Card.
-Click on the following link to learn about traveling with children in London using the Oyster card: http://www.tfl.gov.uk/tickets/faresandtickets/1063.aspx#section-5
+Click on the following link to compare various Oyster Card options, including options for adults traveling with children in London: http://visitorshop.tfl.gov.uk/help/ticket-comparison/

 Swiping an Oyster card at the entrance to a London Underground (Tube) station.

 If public transport is not to your liking, London's traditional "black cabs" (which are not always black, as this example shows) are always readily available from any street in London.
 This cab is picking up a passenger near the entrance/exit to the Tower Hill tube station, on the edge of Trinity Square.
 There are always cabs waiting in the area of Trinity Square.